Josh Evans (film producer)

-Joshua A. Evans (born January 16, 1971) is an American filmmaker, screenwriter, author and actor best known for his role in Born on the Fourth of July (1989).
+Joshua Evans (born January 16, 1971) is an American filmmaker, screenwriter, author, and actor best known for his role in Born on the Fourth of July (1989).

-Life and education
+Early life and education

 Evans was born in New York City to actress Ali MacGraw and producer Robert Evans.
 His father was of Russian-Jewish descent, and his maternal grandmother was of Hungarian-Jewish ancestry.
 His maternal grandfather was Irish.
 Evans is the nephew of the late producer Charles Evans, Sr., the stepson of actor Steve McQueen, and the stepbrother of actor and race car driver Chad McQueen.
 Evans grew up in Los Angeles and graduated in 1989 from the private Crossroads School in Santa Monica.

 Career

 He earned a Young Artist Awards in 1988.
 He went on to produce, direct, write and act.
 Most notably, he acted as Ron Kovic's hippie younger brother in Born on the Fourth of July, which won a 1990 Golden Globe Award, and John Lithgow's character's servile assistant in Ricochet.

-The Daily Presss Kevin Thomas called Inside the Goldmine, in which Evans starred in 1994, a "meaningful look at a nihilist" and "the kind of film that could be made only by someone prepared to strive for self-knowledge."
+The Daily Presss Kevin Thomas called Inside the Goldmine (1994), which Evans wrote, directed and starred in, a "meaningful look at a nihilist" and "the kind of film that could be made only by someone prepared to strive for self-knowledge."

 He followed Inside the Goldmine by producing and directing the 35mm Glam, which a Los Angeles Times review called "an edgy tale of Hollywood innocence, corruption."

 About Evans's third independent film, The Price of Air, a Los Angeles Times review pointed out that "Evans also stars, giving a persuasive portrayal as the naive but likable slacker, Paul... ."
 Variety wrote about the plot, in which the lead character agrees to courier a package of illicit drugs, "Conceptually, it’s an intriguing notion for a movie... ."

 Evans also wrote, produced and directed the 2005 independent film Che Guevara starring Eduardo Noriega.
 The film screened at a 2006 conference sponsored by UCLA's Latin American Center's Working Group on Education and Culture.